Destinations · The Salon

 The Restaurant Layer

-Da Paolino is the must-experience — the dining room is literally in a lemon grove, Edison-bulb lights strung through the trees, the sense of eating in an enchanted garden.
+Da Paolino is the must-experience — the dining room is literally in a lemon grove, with Edison-bulb lights strung through the trees, the sense of eating in an enchanted garden.
 The food is Italian-Mediterranean, the plates are beautiful, the whole experience is the most Capri-experience available.
 Expensive.
 Worth every reservation battle.
-Book weeks in advance.
+Book weeks in advance and don’t miss it.

 La Fontelina and Da Luigi ai Faraglioni are the lunch destinations — clifftop positioning, sea views, the totani and the branzino are the staples.
-Long and leisurely.
-Not formal.
-Exactly right.
+These are not formal; they’re long and leisurely.

 Capri Town vs. Anacapri (The Choice)